DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 4. See **SSIMS_democenter_out.m:** for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.

-5. For more details on both these methods, see publications [2] and [3].
+5. For more details on both methods, see publications [2] and [3] or our webpage:https://donoghuelab.github.io/SIMNETS/

 #### INSTALLATION: ####